samarthdd/GW-proxy/OVAs-creation/TrueNas-OVA.md

 5. You will get prompt "Configure ipv4 option?"
 6. Enter `y` and enter Interface name and give proper ipv4 with subnet (ipv4 example - 91.109.25.xx/26)
 7. Enter `n` for "Configure IPv6?"
 8. Enter `n` for "Configure failover settings?".
-After this you will redirected to fig 2.
+After this you will redirected to Figure 3.

     Note : if you get "Configure ntergace for DHCP?"
 Enter `y`

    ![image](https://user-images.githubusercontent.com/64204445/101627046-c78c1b80-3a43-11eb-8d86-1a07a017f9cb.png)
-        fig 3 : Sequence of commands to set IPv4
+        Figure 4 : Sequence of commands to set IPv4

 9. In TrueNas GUI Set Default route by entering `4`
       1. Configure IPv4 Default Route ?
 Enter `y`